Award-winning classical guitarist Will Riley is available to perform for weddings, parties, dinners, and other special occasions.

 Add the perfect touch to your event - beautiful and passionate classical guitar music.
 Elegant, tasteful, serene - create a mood your guests will remember.
 Available to perform solo or with a flutist, indoors or out.

 William Riley has an active schedule as a guitarist and educator.
-Currently a lecturer and the Director of Classical Guitar studies at the University of Massachusetts Dartmouth, he is also on the music faculty at New England Conservatory Preparatory School, and teaches a large studio of young guitarists as Director of the Childbloom Guitar Program of Boston.
+Currently a lecturer and the Director of Classical Guitar studies at the University of Massachusetts Dartmouth, he is also on the music faculty at New England Conservatory Preparatory School, Longy School of Music of Bard College, Wheaton College, and also Co-Directs the Young Guitarists' Workshop of Greater Boston.

 As a guitarist, Mr. Riley has won top prizes, been a finalist and semi-finalist in several national and international solo competitions, including the ECU National Guitar Competition 2000, the 10th International Guitar Competition at the Portland, OR Guitar Festival, and the 2001 Guitar Foundation of America International Competition.
 More recently he has served as a competition judge for both the 2004 Northeast Guitar Festival and the 2007 and 2008 Boston GuitarFest International Competitions.
 In 2010 he joined the board of directors for the Boston Classical Guitar Society.